 RELATED: 15 Awesome NJ Water Parks for the Kids

-Ride the mini train at the Historic Smithville village.
+Ride the mini train at Historic Smithville village.
 Photo by Eli Christman via Flickr

 10. If you're looking for old-fashioned family fun, head down to the charming village of Historic Smithville, just north of Atlantic City.
 The 40-plus shops and boutiques include a candy shop, a toy store, an antique arcade, and even a year-round Christmas shop.
 If your little ones love rides, climb aboard the adorable train and carousel for a small fee at the village green.
 Plus, take in all the scenery along Lake Meone by renting paddle boats.

-11. The Statue of Liberty makes for a fantastic day trip for school-age kids, but you'll need to get tickets ahead of time to climb the 377 steps from the main lobby to the crown.
+11. The Statue of Liberty makes for a fantastic day trip for school-age kids, especially with the recent opening of the Statue of Liberty Museum, a 26,000-square-foot exhibition space exploring Lady Liberty's history.
+If you want to also climb the 377 steps from the main lobby to the crown, you'll need to get tickets ahead of time.
 (Note that there's a minimum height requirement for climbers.)
 A visit to Ellis Island—a quick ferry ride from Liberty State Park—is also a great idea for the kids.
-Book a standard ticket to just enjoy the grounds and the museum at Ellis Island if you're traveling with little ones.
+Book a reserve ticket to just enjoy the grounds at Ellis Island if you're traveling with little ones.

 Princeton's Terhune Orchards is a pretty spot for peach picking.
 Photo courtesy of the orchard.